MarsbarMitch/mspec-test-generator/README.md

 The primary aim of this project is to reduce the amount of boilerplate code one has to produce when writing tests.

+Zest Compiler
+-
+The zest compiler is written in C# and uses irony to parse the zest grammar.

 To build a NuGet package for the compiler and to run its tests:
 --
 open powershell